Open Search

 If types of social work intrigue you, there are various avenues you can pursue.

 One option is to become a licensed clinical social worker (LCSW).
 So what is a clinical social worker, and how do they operate within their field?
-To answer this question, we’ll dive into the nuances of the profession, the education and experience necessitated by the practice, and the steps you can take to begin your journey.
+To answer this question, we’ll dive into the nuances of the social service profession, the education and experience necessitated by the practice, and the steps you can take to begin your journey.

 If this profession calls to you, know that social workers provide a wonderful service to our communities, and the reward of this endeavor far outweighs the work it takes to fulfill.